JoRan29/ChatroomGrid/README.md

 OOP JS, Grid, Scss

 # Change color theme easily!
--adjust scss variable $accentColor to choose one of the color above!
+-adjust scss variable $accentColor to choose one of the colors below!
 (or any other color that you may like better! ;))

 ##### Orange Example